 What You Should Not to do After a Truck Accident

 You should never make statements that could later be used against you.
 You will also want to avoid accepting an immediate financial settlement, which may not be sufficient to cover the damages you suffer.
 Instead, seek the services of a personal injury lawyer, who will conduct a thorough investigation to determine who is most culpable for damages.
 You may even be able to collect damages where you were partially responsible for the accident.
-The Law Office of Grayson & Grayson LLC can provide you with the type of representation you will need throughout the legal process.
+The Law Office of Grayson & Grayson can provide you with the type of representation you will need throughout the legal process.

 The Need for Financial Compensation

 Damages may be sought to cover medical expenses, to replace lost income and to compensate for the pain and suffering related to the physical injury.
 A personal injury attorney will take action to achieve the best possible outcome of your case.
-If you have been injured in a truck accident, get the help you need by contacting The Law Office of Grayson & Grayson LLC at 573-635-0308.
+If you have been injured in a truck accident, get the help you need by contacting The Law Office of Grayson & Grayson at 573-635-0308.

 Not Calling the Police